MedRep: Medical Concept Representation for General Electronic Health Record Foundation Models: Methods

-The configurations of baseline models are summarized in Table \ref{tab:configs}.
-The trajectories with more than 2048 concepts are sliced into non-overlapping sub-trajectories with the maximum length to prevent potential dependency among trajectories from a single patient.
-We selected the pretraining models with the lowest MLM loss during 50 epochs.
-AdamW optimizer was adopted for parameter update with a weight decay of 0.01.
+\paragraph{Pretraining and finetuning details} We used three EHR foundation models, BEHRT \citep{li2020behrt}, Med-BERT \citep{rasmy2021med}, and CDM-BERT \citep{kim2025pretrained}.
+For pretraining, the trajectories with more than 2048 concepts are sliced into non-overlapping sub-trajectories with the maximum length to prevent potential dependency among trajectories from a single patient.
+The batch size and learning rate were set to 32 and 0.00005, respectively.
+We selected the pretraining models with the lowest MLM loss for 50 epochs with masked ratio of 0.3.
+AdamW optimizer \citep{loshchilov2017decoupled} was adopted for parameter update with a weight decay of 0.01.
 Pretraining was executed with 8 NVIDIA RTX A6000 GPUs for 2-3 days for each model.

 For finetuning, the records before the prediction timepoint were utilized for prediction tasks, with the maximum length of trajectory 2048.
-For pretrained baseline models, a fully-connected layer-based classification head was combined to predict the outcomes.
-As the incidence rates of MT and RA are relatively low, we applied oversampling scaler to ensure that at least 3 case data are contained in the batch (10\% of batch size 32).
-We validated the model performance for every 20\% of the total number of batches and if the performance did not increase for 10 times, the finetuning process was terminated with early stopping.
+For pretrained baseline models, a fully connected layer-based classification head was combined to predict the outcomes.
+We validated the model performance for every epoch and if the performance did not increase for 5 times, the finetuning process was terminated with early stopping.
 Each finetuning task was executed with a single NVIDIA RTX A6000 GPU for 4-8 hours.
-All implementations were conducted using \texttt{torch} (version 2.6.0) and HuggingFace package \texttt{transformers} (version 4.49.0) in Python (version 3.9.19).
+All finetuning tasks were performed with three random seeds, randomly splitting the training, validation, test sets of MIMIC-IV.